randorandy/itemrandomizerweb/README.md

 ROMs created with this tool must be rotated with strotlog's web tool here:
 * https://strotlog.github.io/randoxrotation/

-This is the casual logic version
+There is casual and tournament (hard) logic now!

 * How I use:
 * console: dotnet run